g7wap/wakeonLan-Arduino/README.md

 # wakeonLan-Arduino
-a wake on line project for the arduino.
+a wake on lan project for the arduino.